Quick Setup of Redis Cloud Pro

-Once done with all databases, click on Continue.
+When you finish with all databases, click Next.

-Behind the scenes, RV is performing a few operations based on your inputs:
+Behind the scenes, Redis Cloud Pro is performing a few operations based on your inputs:

 - Calculating the necessary resources

 - Crafting a plan for an optimized cloud infrastructure based on those calculations

-Once planning is complete, please review the presented subscription and database information.
-Either select Free Trial or provide a payment method by selecting an existing one or click on the + button to add a new one.
+After planning is complete, review the presented subscription and database information.
+This includes the expected infrastructure and shard prices.
+Provide a payment method by selecting an existing one or click + to add a new one.
 A $100 credit will be assigned to the new subscription for a free trial.

 Step 4: Connect to your database

-Using the menu, navigate to the Databases page.
-Select one of the databases and select the Configuration tab and look for the database endpoint.
+In the menu, go to the Databases page.
+Select one of the databases, select the Configuration tab, and look for the database endpoint.

 As a quick smoke test, telnet to your assigned endpoint and port.
 Then enter the Redis PING command.
 You should see something like this: